 Your friends may doubt you.
 Even your family may have their doubts as well.
 You may even begin doubting yourself.

-Your 40 hour work week will be a memory in the past.
-Working at a startup requires a 60 hour work week.
+Your 40 hour work week will be a memory of the past.
+Working at a startup requires a 60-hour workweek.

 The extra hours will be taxing on both your physical and mental health.